p-org/plditutorial/README.md

 # Safe Asynchronous Programming: Methodology, Language, and Tools

 ### Presenters:
-- Pantazis Deligiannis (Microsoft)
+- Pantazis Deligiannis (Microsoft Research)
 - Ankush Desai (UC, Berkeley)
-- Akash Lal (Microsoft)
+- Akash Lal (Microsoft Research)
 - Shaz Qadeer (Facebook)

-We will present a full-day tutorial on the P framework for programming safe asynchronous systems, such as device drivers [8], distributed systems [1, 2, 5], and autonomous robotics [3].
+We will present a full-day tutorial on the [P](https://github.com/p-org/P) and [P#](https://github.com/p-org/PSharp) frameworks for programming safe asynchronous systems, such as device drivers [8], distributed systems [1, 2, 5], and autonomous robotics [3].
 The methodology and tools have been used extensively in Microsoft for shipping Windows device drivers and Azure cloud services.

 The tutorial is in five parts: